|

 blow your cover," Onimex said gently, "You don't exist any more,

 remember?"
-He hated to say it and she knew that he didn't mean it
+He hated to say it.
+She knew that he didn't mean

 in a mean spirited way.